Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Wilh.
 Wilhelmsen later had 3 more ships by this name.

 The text on this page was compiled with the help of: Wilh.
-Wilhelmsen fleet list - (ref.
+Wilhelmsen fleet list and misc. - (ref.
 My sources).

 Be